Janus Dousa: Biography

 Fortunately for Leiden, he was residing in the town at the time of the famous siege.
 He held no post in the government, but in the hour of need he, though not trained to arms, took the command of a company of troops.
 His own resolution encouraged the regents and citizens to prolong the defense.
 On the foundation of the Leiden University by William the Silent, Dousa was appointed first curator, and he held this office for nearly thirty years.
 Through his friendships with foreign scholars, he drew to Leiden many illustrious teachers and professors.
 After the assassination of the Prince of Orange in 1584, Dousa undertook a private journey to England to try to persuade Queen Elizabeth to support the cause of the states, and in 1585 he went at the head of a formal embassy for the same purpose.
 She refused to accept the sovereignty of the Republic of the Seven United Netherlands, because she did not want to risk a war with Spain, but she was willing to send Robert Dudley, earl of Leicester, with a small army, to lend support.
 About the same time Dousa was appointed keeper of the archive of Holland (registermeester van Holland), and the opportunities thus afforded him of historical research he turned to good account.
-In 1591 he was appointed a justice in the Hoge Raad van Holland en Zeeland which he remained till his death.
+In 1591 he was appointed a justice in the Hoge Raad van Holland en Zeeland which he remained until his death.

 He died at Noordwijk and was interred at the Hague; but no monument was erected to his memory until 1792, when one of his descendants placed a tomb to his honour in the church of Noordwyck.
-There are good portraits of the Great Dousa, as he is often called, by Visscher and Houbraken.
+There are good portraits of the Great Dousa, as he was often called, by Visscher and Houbraken.